uniba-mi/exifdata4imagerecognition/README.md

 # Training Concepts

-Each image is as- signed one or two labels, with the super-concept label always present and one optional sub-concept label.
+Each image is assigned one or two labels, with the super-concept label always present and one optional sub-concept label.
 The table shows the concepts with the number of images for each concept.
 For non-unique sub-concepts the distribution to the two super-concepts is given.

 | Super-concepts | Sub-concepts  |
 |---|---|